QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 #.
 Jupyter

 #.
-Choosing from different options
+Local installation vs. cloud-based solutions

 #.
 Installation of libraries, including the Julia code that underpins these lectures